Roanoke Master Gardeners Association

 See our Help Desk page for commonly asked questions.

 The first known sighting in the Roanoke area was in 2022.
 In 2024 they have now arrived to all parts of our county.
-Monitoring continues through the collaborative effort of numerous organizations and local citizens.
+Monitoring for the Roanoke area is no longer mandatory as they are widespread.

-Please see the Learning menu for more in depth information.
+Please see the Learning menu for more in depth information and what you can do.

 THE OLD FARMER'S ALMANAC